 Applicable custom field types

-Do you need to set up any custom field types such as remote options or dynamic mapping?
+Do you need to set up custom field types, such as remote options or dynamic mapping?

 Does your app need to implement a database?
 Do you need to store some user data?
 Is your database implemented securely and compliant with our security protocols?

-This is the most important step in the app development process, as a well-scoped app will save development time later down the line.
-If your app is not properly scoped and planned during this phase, you may need to adjust your app functionality.
+This is the most critical step in the app development process, as a well-scoped app will save development time later.
+If you do not scope and plan your app correctly during this phase, you may need to adjust your app functionality.

 - Developer Success Office Hours